orbitalchicken/Roadmap/README.md

             don't let people type their username without clicking something

 		cinnamon 3.0:
+            upgrade issue? users reported dist-upgrade from Betsy vanilla to Cinnamon 3.0 removed the cinnamon package
             nemo: restore the ability to select files on the desktop by typing their name
 			multi-monitor: add an option to suspend on lid-close EVEN when external monitors are plugged
 			sound: add an option to switch sound to HDMI when an HDMI output device is plugged